YashpalRathod14/Physical_Design/README.md

 # 12. Pre-layout Timing Analysis.

-## I. Convert grid info. to track info.
+##  Convert grid info. to track info.

 During the placement phase in the design of integrated circuits, it is not necessary to have the entire detailed information of the individual cells within the circuit.
 Instead, only certain key information is required, such as the PR (placement and routing) boundary, I/O ports, and power and ground rails of the cell.
 This information is typically defined in a specific file format called the Library Exchange Format (LEF).